 This anniversary reminds us that the maritime industry needs to be better equipped to face the next cyberattack, whether globally, like Petya, or specifically targeted at individual organizations.
 To do so, maritime organizations must implement the proper security and access control measures to ensure sensitive data does not end up in the wrong hands leading to system and network compromise.
 Additionally, when attacked, maritime and port organizations must be prepared to respond to cyber-attacks and have contingency plans in place to minimize the disruption to operations and commerce.

 Gnostech continues to educate maritime organizations with our maritime cybersecurity blog and provide a more in-depth technical information with our monthly SafeHarbor Brief newsletter.
-Gnostech will continue to and expand our cybersecurity solutions and services to mitigate risk and protect maritime systems and data.
+Gnostech will continue to expand our cybersecurity solutions and services to mitigate risk and protect maritime systems and data.
 Our objective is to do our part in helping the maritime and port communities maintain uninterrupted global trade and commerce.

 About Gnostech Inc.: